CONDITIONS FOR VISITORS TO

 Computers are provided in the Reading Room for Visitors to browse the Study Centre catalogue.
-Items will be produced on request by the Invigilators.
-Although at the discretion of the Invigilators concerned, as a general rule a Visitor will only be allowed one holding in their possession at a time.
-No productions can be made from the store whilst only one Invigilator is present.
+Items will be produced on request by the Supervising Volunteers.
+Although at the discretion of the Volunteers concerned, as a general rule a Visitor will only be allowed one holding in their possession at a time.
+No productions can be made from the store whilst only one Volunteers is present.

-Should a Visitor wish to inspect a three dimensional object which is particularly valuable, heavy or fragile, then advance notice must be given.
-In such cases Museum staff will access the object and position it within the Study Centre or Museum where the conflicting demands of access and conservation are best served.
+Should a Visitor wish to inspect a three dimensional object, advance notice must be given.
+In such cases the object will be produced in such a way that the conflicting demands of access and conservation are best served.
 Should such a request be made without advance notice, compliance with the request is entirely at the discretion of the Curatorial staff within the Museum.

-The Midland Railway Society library, and the John Allsopp collection of facsimile Midland Railway postcards are available for browsing at Visitors’ leisure.
+The Midland Railway Society library, and the John Alsop collection of facsimile Midland Railway postcards are available for browsing at Visitors’ leisure.

-Visitors are encouraged to bring and freely use their own cameras on condition that the flash is disabled.
-Where photography involves the use of tripods and other bulky accessories, prior arrangement must be made with the Study Centre Coordinator.
-Alternatively, an A4/A3 photocopier is available to Visitors (excepting unforeseen breakdowns), for which a charge of 10p per A4 copy or 20p per A3 will be levied.
-If a document is physically larger than A3 or if, in the Invigilators' judgment, a document is too fragile or unsuitable (the spines of books, for example) then photocopying will be denied.
+Visitors are encouraged to bring and freely use their own cameras on condition that the flash is disabled and subject to the payment of a £5 per visit levy.
+Where photography involves the use of tripods and other bulky accessories, prior arrangement must be made with the Study Centre Co-ordinator.
+Alternatively, an A4/A3 copier is available to Visitors (excepting unforeseen breakdowns), for which a charge of 10p per A4 copy or 20p per A3 will be levied.
+This device accepts USB sticks and SD cards, so visitors can scan items directly to their own media — for which there is no charge.
+If a document is physically larger than A3 or if, in the Supervising Volunteer’s judgement, a document is too fragile or unsuitable (the spines of books, for example) then photocopying will be denied.
 Scanning of documents of up to A4 can be undertaken by the Invigilator on behalf of visitors and copied to CD at a charge of £5 per CD.
 The only means of reproducing items larger than A3 or which are too fragile to photocopy, is by way of photography.